Painter, Mosaicist, Lithographer, Portrait painter

 Also in the Archives

-- Image Gallery items from other collections related to Greenwood, Marion
+- Image and Media Gallery items from other collections related to Greenwood, Marion

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Marion Greenwood, 1964 Jan.
 31, Archives of American Art, Smithsonian Institution.